xsb/dog/DOGFILE_SPEC.md

 ### register*

-Registers store the STDOUT of executed tasks as environment variables so other tasks can get their value later if their are part of the same task-chain execution.
+Registers store the STDOUT of executed tasks as environment variables so other tasks can get their value later if they are part of the same task-chain execution.

 ```yml
   task: get-dog-version